-Since the 2014 the Alberta Building Code has Included Section 9.36 which is specifically referring to Energy Efficiency of Houses and Small Buildings.
+Since 2014 the Alberta Building Code has Included Section 9.36 which specifically relates to Energy Efficiency of Houses and Small Buildings.
 The application of this is meant to reduce the Carbon Footprint related to Residential Housing.

-There are essentially 4 ways of complying with Section 9.36 of the Building Code:
+There are essentially 3 main ways of complying with Section 9.36 of the Building Code:

 - Prescriptive Path